cktlco/crew-chief-autovoicepack/README.md

 ## Uncommon Task: Rebuilding the crew-chief-autovoicepack Docker image
-Note that you can avoid rebuilding the container image simply by mounting the local version of the files you want to modify in place of the version baked into the container image, such as `generate_voice_pack.py` or `audio_file_inventory.csv`.
+Note that you can avoid rebuilding the container image simply by mounting the local version of the files you want to modify in place of the version baked into the container image, such as `generate_voice_pack.py` or `phrase_inventory.csv`.
 See instructions elsewhere on this page for how to mount a local file into the container.

 However, if you make signficant changes to the files in the repo, including the Dockerfile, you may prefer to rebuild the Docker image (`docker build ...`) to include those changes.